 Pursue a Career in Ski Area Management with a CMC Ski Area Operations Degree

 Learn the specialized technical and management skills needed at ski resorts

 Put your passion to work with a degree in Ski Area Operations at Colorado Mountain College — our program is one of two offered in the entire country!

-With five major mountain resorts, including Breckenridge and Vail, about an hour from campus, the Ski Area Operations program keeps you close to the sport you love and well-versed on the latest industry trends.
+With five major mountain resorts, including Breckenridge and Vail, about an hour from campus, the Ski Area Operations program keeps you close to the sport you love and well-versed on the ski area management industry trends.

 The Ski Area Operations degree at Colorado Mountain College is the most comprehensive training program of its kind in the nation, and the only one in the heart of Rocky Mountain ski country.

 CMC Ski Area Operations graduates are distinguished by their blend of technical and hands-on training.
 From home base in Leadville, they take their skills to work in mountain resorts all over the world.

 Get real experience at world-class Colorado ski resorts

 The best way to learn Ski Area Management is to experience it first-hand.
 Drive a snow groomer.
 Help build a new ski trail.
 Repair a gondola.
 Colorado Mountain College's epic locale and hands-on philosophy give you the chance to actively work on some of the most notable slopes in the nation.